isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 33. (Slide 19) Let me move on to our People, the most critical strategic pillar.</p>

 <p style="font-size: 24px;color:#a91932;text-align:justify;">
-Building Capabilities and Upskilling our People to be Drivers of Corporate Services Transformation
+Building Capabilities and Upskilling Our People to be Drivers of Corporate Services Transformation
 </p>